Running a PoB Prover Client

 Note:

-1. The field claims.bandwidth is the claimed bandwidth supported by the prover
+1. The field claims.uplink_bandwidth and claims.downlink_bandwidth are the claimed bandwidth supported by the prover (a.k.a. upload speeds and download speeds).

 2. is the DePIN project with which the Prover is registered to provide infra services.